KEEZ-RobG/docs/docs/faq/network.md

 ### Is LUKSO going to implement the EIP-1559 standard?

-[EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) is tenativly planned.
+[EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) is planned.
 A finally decision will be made before mainnet launch.

 ## NODE